Configuring Authentication and Authorization Settings

 Groups are logical sets of users that need to access common information or perform similar kinds of tasks.
 You can organize users into groups defined by a set of common operations.
-By providing specific permissions to groups rather than individual users, you can save time when creating new users.
+By providing specific permissions to groups rather than individual users, you can save time when creating users.

-If you are using external authentication servers for authentication, groups in NetScaler SDX can be configured to match groups configured on authentication servers.
-When a user belonging to a group whose name matches a group on an authentication server, logs on and is authenticated, the user inherits the settings for the group in NetScaler SDX appliance.
+If you are using external authentication servers for authentication, groups in SDX can be configured to match groups configured on authentication servers.
+When a user belonging to a group whose name matches a group on an authentication server, logs on and is authenticated, the user inherits the settings for the group in SDX appliance.

 To add a user group

 - On the Configuration tab, under System, expand User Administration, and then click Groups.

 - In the Create System Group page, set the following parameters:

 - Group Description

 - System Access: Select this box to give access to the entire SDX appliance and the instances running on it.
 Alternatively, for instance-level access, specify the instances under Instances.